presidio-oss/specif-ai/README.md

   <em>Supercharge your development workflow with powerful tools and knowledge bases through the flexible Model Context Protocol (MCP)</em>
 </div>

 The Model Context Protocol (MCP) is a powerful integration framework that enables Specifai to connect with external tools, services, and knowledge bases.
-This extensible architecture allows you to enhance your requirement generation with custom capabilities while maintaining a seamless user experience.
+This extensible architecture allows you to enhance your requirement generation workflow with custom capabilities while maintaining a seamless user experience.

 ---